aaron-alphonsus/farmer-wolf-goat-cabbage/README.md

-# Functional Programming in Lisp: Farmer, Wolf, Goat, Cabbage Puzzle
+# Functional Programming in Lisp
+## Farmer, Wolf, Goat, Cabbage Puzzle

 A farmer with his wolf, goat, and cabbage arrive at the bank of a river.
 A boat at the river’s edge is only large enough for the farmer and one of his